Moyhe/AngularProjects/README.md

 # Profession

-with angular, UiKit framework, firebase
+it was built with angular, UIkit framework and firebase

 This project is made for people who have professions and want to display their information and work to the public.